Wooden combination lock

 I spent some time thinking about it, and the design I came up with was the simplest that would also be visually appealing that I could come up with.
 Unlike a real lock, my priority was to show how it actually works.

-Of course, the notches in the rotors are not aligned with each other at this point.
 To open the lock, one turns the dial to the right until the notch on the rear most rotor is aligned with the bar.
 The first number of the combination corresponds to the position that the dial needs to be turned to accomplish this.

 This view shows the bar in the slots.
 The lock is constructed in such a way that the bar getting into the slots actually turns the rotors a little bit.

 This view with the back panel removed better illustrates how the lock opens.
 The L-shaped part on the left turns clock wise to open the lock.
 This pulls the bolt (on the bottom) back to the left at the same time.
-The notches are not quite lined up in this shot.
-You can barely see the end of the bar that needs to drop into the notches, and it's to the left of the notches.

 The lock isn't actually functional without the back panel.
-The shaft that the rotors sit on is part of the back panel, so this shot just has the rotors carefully stacked in place where they would to, without their shaft, just to illustrate.
+The shaft that the rotors sit on is part of the back panel, so this shot just has the rotors carefully stacked in place where they would go without their shaft, just to illustrate.

 Larger image